ikuhamada/state-doc/Examples/CMD/index.rst

   &END

 By default wave function optimization (single-point calculation) is performed (``WF_OPT``) with the Davidson algorithm (``DAV``), and structural optimization is not performed.
-By using the above input file, we perform the SCF calculation as:
+By using the above input file, we submit the job as:

 .. code:: bash

-  $ mpirun -np 8 ./STATE < nfinp_scf > nfout_scf
+  $ qsub qsub_cmd.sh

 The convergence of the total energy can be monitored by executing: